cstack89/cstack89.github.io/README.md

-Fork of Jekyll Now to get the Fledgling Maker site up and running.
+#Fledgling Maker

+A quick and dirty blog site run by Chris Stack to document various DIY projects and other things that may be of interest to other nerdy people.

+The base of Fledgling Maker is a fork of Jekyll Now.

 **Jekyll** is a static site generator that's perfect for GitHub hosted blogs ([Jekyll Repository](https://github.com/jekyll/jekyll))

 Jekyll Now is even simpler then Jekyll because no setup is required.
-Just fork the repository here: https://github.com/barryclark/jekyll-now and follow the directions to get started.
+Just fork the repository here:([Jekyll Now Repository]( https://github.com/barryclark/jekyll-now)) and follow the directions to get started.